Terms and conditions for the sale of watches to Watches of Westminster Ltd.

 Failure to trigger the by back process will confirm the purchase of the watch by Wathes Of Westminster which is the trading name of Breimega Ltd.

 We know the value of security, so every pre-owned watch we sell comes with a 12-month warranty alongside any remaining manufacturer’s warranty it may also have.
 Should your watch stop working properly through no fault of your own then we shall repair it free of charge for the duration of your warranty.
-Please note our warranty doesn’t apply to new watches.

 What Happens If There Is A Problem With My Watch?